aiidalab/aiidalab-on-azure/README.md

 ```
 $ copier -a aiidalab.contoso.com/.copier-answers.yml update
 ```
-where you should replace `aiidalab.contoso.com` with the hostname of the deployment that you want to update.
+replacing `aiidalab.contoso.com` with the hostname of the deployment that you want to update.

 The update process will walk you through the questionaire and potentially request newly required information.
 Answers that were already provided in the previous deployment will be reused.

 ## DNS-zones

-You do not need to create a DNS zone to deploy AiiDAlab however doing so will allow you to automatically configure the DNS entry for your deployment.
+You do not need to create a DNS zone to deploy AiiDAlab but doing so will allow you to automatically configure the DNS entry for your deployment.

-**IMPORTANT**: Manipulating DNS settings can be a very destructive action with the potential to disrupt all deployments routed on the associated domain.
+**IMPORTANT**: Manipulating DNS settings can be a destructive action with the potential to disrupt all deployments routed on the associated domain.
 Please make sure that you have the authority to manage DNS zones and/or ask your unit administrator whether a DNS zone has already been created.

 To create a DNS zone, answer the prompt about whether to create a DNS zone with yes.
-This will create a corresponding deployment directory of the form `contoso.com.` to your deployments directory (the trailing dot indicates the root zone and helps to distinguish between dns-zone deployment directories and other deployments).
+This will create a corresponding deployment directory of the form `contoso.com.` (the trailing dot indicates the root zone and helps to distinguish between dns-zone deployment directories and other deployments).
 To create the zone, simply switch into the directory and then initialize Terraform with `$ terraform init` followed by `$ terraform apply` to create the zone.

 ## User authentication